wonmor/wonmor/README.md

 ### [First Principles: An Interactive Module](https://github.com/GameGenesis/First-Principles)

 A puzzle game that visualizes the nature of a curve and its corresponding derivative function, and how various rules (e.g. power rule, product rule, quotient rule, chain rule, squeeze theorem, and L'Hôpital's rule) of differentiation can work in a given equation.
-It further clarifies the relationship between the rules; for example, proving the mechanism behind power rule using the first principles lim h->0 (f(x+h) - f(x)) / h, or explaining the product rule using the power rule.
+It further clarifies the relationship between the rules; for example, proving the mechanism behind power rule using the first principles ```lim h->0 (f(x+h) - f(x)) / h```, or explaining the product rule using the power rule.
 Same goes for the editions that will be released later, which include topics such as definite/indefinite integration and infinite series.

 [Official Documentation](https://github.com/GameGenesis/First-Principles/wiki/First-Principles-Official-Documentation) • [Watch the Promotional Video](https://www.youtube.com/watch?v=yKqpSoZj574)